Supersheep50/A-History-of-Playstation/README.md

     2. As a returning visitor I'd like to see new PlayStation consoles and Best Selling games added.
         1. Right now the website is fully up to date with the most current consoles and best selling games data.

-    3. As a returning visitor I'd like to see new games consoles included as they are realeased.
+    3. As a returning visitor I'd like to see new games consoles included as they are released.
         1. Each Best Selling Game has a wikipedia article linked for further reading.

 -   #### Frequent User Goals